SamGomes/GIMME/README.md

 python examples/simulations/simulations.py
 ```

-*Note: For just testing the code, it is advised to change the numRuns variable of simulations.py to a low value, such as 10.
+*Note: For just testing the code, it is advised to change the numRuns variable of simulations.py to a low value such as 10.
 For tendencies to be clearly observed when executing them, it is adviseable to set numRuns to 200.*

 This will output the data to a csv file ```examples/simulationResults/latestResults/GIMMESims/results.csv```, summing the results of applying our simulations.
 Several plots summarizing the results can be built using the r code provided in ```examples/simulationResults/latestResults/plotGenerator.r```.